bergesinstitute/grafmethodenglish/book-5-unit-4.md

 He also asked whether I knew anyone who lived there.

 C: My cousin lives in London.
 She told me last week that she loved it.
-Tell Pedro to call me - I can give him her number.
+Tell Pedro to call me.
+I can give him her number.

 M: Great!
 He'll be happy to hear that.
 He complained that he didn't know anyone in the city.